dschnare/binderjs/Readme.md

 - binder.min.js - Minified source of the binderjs module
 - binder.all.js - Full source of the binderjs module that has utiljs baked-in
 - binder.all.min.js - Minified source of the binderjs module that has utiljs baked-in

+`binder.js/binder.min.js` - Will produce the global object `BINDER` when loaded into a web page.
+If loaded using a module framework like AMD or CommonJS, then will attempt to require the following dependencies: `utiljs`

+`binder.all.js/binder.all.min.js` - Will produce the global object `BINDER` when loaded into a web page.
+If loaded using a module framework like AMD or CommonJS, then will not attempt to require any dependencies.